rodolfoul/animation-collision-concept/README.md

 - Gravity vs no gravity shocks
 - What happens to energy on no gravity environments, what changes on once you add gravity to it.
 Does collision change anything at all?
+- Supposing no attraction between molecules, we have an approximation model to how gas molecules would behave at microscopic level.

+### Need something or got an implementation Suggestions?
+Feel free to contact me through issues page or directly through github.